Back

 Real-Time Fall Detection

-A missed fall in an industrial or healthcare setting can cost minutes that determine the outcome.
+A missed fall in an industrial or healthcare setting can cost critical minutes that determine the outcome.

 System Performance